-He's also an adjunct professor at the UBC School of Journalism, and has taught journalism to Indigenous students at First Nations University and Capilano College.
+He's also taught journalism to Indigenous students at First Nations University and Capilano College.

 McCue was awarded a Knight Fellowship at Stanford University in 2011, where he created an online guide for journalists called Reporting in Indigenous Communities (www.riic.ca).

 Before becoming a journalist, Duncan studied English at the University of King's College, then Law at UBC.
 He was called to the bar in British Columbia in 1998.